yijie086/lAgerPhi/README.md

+# Lepton-Ion Event Generator (liege)
+Generic event generator to simulate electro- and photo-production off nucleons and nuclei.

+# Versions
+v3.0.0 Stable release version

+## Old (depecrated)
-Old version of J/psi and Pc Monte Carlo generator. v1.x was used for the pentaquark proposal v2.x is capable of simulating collider experiments, was used for first EIC/SoLID projections
+Liege used to be known as pcsim. v2.x (called is capable of simulating collider experiments, was used for first EIC/SoLID projections) v1.x was used for the Hall C pentaquark proposal

 # Basic Example
 1. Ensure the generator is installed and accessible from your path